 We love and appreciate our advertisers, who add to the excitement of the event by sharing relevant information and services with our Symposium attendees.

 The 8 ½” x 11” Chicks in the City program serves as a treasured reference source for all things chicken, bee, edible landscaping and more in the Atlanta area.
 Do take advantage of this unrivalled opportunity to target the Southeast’s exploding population of poultry enthusiasts, who want to find out where to buy chicken food, where to get chicks, how to build a coop, where to find a veterinarian who can work with chickens and how to support a more sustainable lifestyle!

-Reservations and artwork (300dpi or larger .jpg or .pdf color images) must be received by March 1, 2016, via email to email@example.com.
-Payment is due at time of reservation, via this website or by check made payable to the Wylde Center and mailed to Chicks in the City Symposium advertising, The Wylde Center, 435 Oakview Road, Decatur, GA 30030.
+Reservations and artwork (300dpi or larger .jpg or .pdf color images) must be received by March 12, 2016, via email to email@example.com.
+Payment is due at time of reservation, via this website or by check made payable to the Wylde Center and mailed to:

+Chicks in the City Symposium advertising, The Wylde Center, 435 Oakview Road, Decatur, GA 30030

 Discounted rates are available for Wylde Center members who have joined at any level.

+Advertising Responsibility: The advertiser agrees to indemnify and hold harmless from and against any loss or expenses resulting from any disputes or legal claims based upon the contents or subject matter of such advertisement, including claims or suits for defamation, libel, violation of privacy, plagiarism, and copyright infringement.
 Advertisements are published upon the representation that the advertiser is authorized to publish the submitted matter.
 Publishers of the Chicks in the City Symposium program and resource guide reserve the right to print the word “advertisement” on any copy which, in the publisher’s opinion, resembles editorial copy.
 Publishers reserve the right to reject any advertising submitted.